objectbox/objectbox-java/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+Note that this license applies to the code in this repository only.
+See our website on details about all [licenses for ObjectBox components](https://objectbox.io/faq/#license-pricing).